Flexible Model Aggregation for Quantile Regression: Introduction

-Finally, we approach all of this work through the lens of the deep learning, designing methodology to be compatible with standard deep learning optimization toolkits so as to leverage their incredible convenience of implementation and scalability.

 Before delving into any further details, we present some of our main empirical results in Figure \ref{fig:intro}.
 Here and henceforth we use the term \emph{deep quantile aggregation} (DQA) to refer to the aggregation model in our framework with the greatest degree of flexibility, a local fine aggregator where the local weights are fit using a deep neural network, and we use an adaptive noncrossing penalty, along with gradient propogation of the min-max sweep isotonization operator, to ensure quantile noncrossing (Section \ref{sec:noncrossing} provides more details).
 The figure compares DQA and various other quantile regression methods across 34 data sets (Section \ref{sec:empirical} gives more details).
 The error metric we use is \emph{weighted interval score} (WIS), averaged over out-of-sample predictions (lower WIS is better; more details are given in the next section).

-Shown on the y-axis is the relative WIS of each quantile regression method to DQA, hence 1 indicates equal WIS performance to DQA, and a number greater than 1 indicates worse performance than DQA.
-Each point on the x-axis represents a data set, which we order by increasing \emph{proportion of variance explained} (PVE), measured with respect to DQA (as a proxy for the population-level PVE of $g^*$) and test samples $(X^*_i, Y^*_i)$, $i=1,\ldots,m$ by:
+Shown on the y-axis is the relative WIS of each quantile regression method to DQA, where 1 indicates equal WIS performance to DQA, and a number greater than 1 indicates worse performance than DQA.
+Each point on the x-axis represents a data set, and we order them by increasing \emph{proportion of variance explained} (PVE), measured with respect to DQA \smash{$\hat{g}$} (as a proxy for $g^*$) and test samples $(X^*_i, Y^*_i)$, $i=1,\ldots,m$ by: